BryanHogan/bryanhogan/src/pages/blog/tools-i-use.md

 Everything is easily shared between multiple devices, collaboration is easy and there are many built in functionalities.
 Great to plan something together like a trip or cooking.

 Although hype and its steep growth has led it to be used for much more things than it is good at.
 Marketed as a all-in-one thing when it really shouldn't be.
 No good way to secure and backup your data.
 No version history.
 You don't own anything you write.
 Data privacy itself is very problematic with this tool, so much data on you is collected and used.
-Everything is also send to American servers.
+Everything is also sent to American servers.
 Last time I used it extensively for a university project lost hours of progress in writing due to synchronization problem (a bug that has existed for years) when working together on a document with multiple people.
-Also a lot of functions are locked behind a monthly subscription only paywall.
+Also, a lot of functions are locked behind a monthly subscription only paywall.

 ### Trello
 I use Trello for my To-Do list.

 It would normally be described as: A visual project management and collaboration tool that uses boards, lists, and cards to help teams or individuals organize tasks and projects.

-But I mostly use it for my own To Do's.
+But I mostly use it for my own To-Do's.
 Made a few columns with the highest priority one being on the left.
 Then I add new things to the respective column.
 From time to time I remove leftovers or move cards to a column further to the right when their priority has decreased.

 ### Google Sheets
 My spreadsheet application of preference.
 Use it for managing my finances and developing/managing games.
 Have gotten used to how the programming language works.